 Family Friendly Policies

-The Nuffield Department of Medicine is actively promoting the provision of a family friendly working environment.
+NDM actively promotes the provision of a family friendly working environment.
 The University of Oxford recognises the demands on work life balance and offers a range of family friendly policies and practices:

 - Family Leave (with policies for maternity, paternity, parental, carers and adoption leave)